corvus96/PyTwoVision/source/index.rst

 ..
-Pytwovision documentation master file, created by sphinx-quickstart on Mon Jul 11 02:45:03 2022.
+Py2vision documentation master file, created by sphinx-quickstart on Mon Jul 11 02:45:03 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 =======================================
-Welcome to Pytwovision's documentation!
+Welcome to Py2vision's documentation!
 =======================================
-Here you can see every detail about pytwovision package which is a tool to do object positioning with stereo vision and object detection, this package can be used in Robotics and Computer Vision.
+Here you can see every detail about py2vision package which is a tool to do object positioning with stereo vision and object detection, this package can be used in Robotics and Computer Vision.

 Installation
 ------------
 Open a console and write this:
-:command:`pip install pytwovision`
+:command:`pip install py2vision`

 .. important::

    If you already have the opencv package installed, you have to uninstall it with :command:`pip uninstall opencv-python` and install opencv-contrib-python version 4.6.0.66.

-What could you archieve with pytwovision?
+What could you archieve with py2vision?
 -----------------------------------------
 #.
 It will allow you to obtain disparity maps using SGBM algorithm.
 #.
 Get distances in the 3D space.